customwrapperoffline/pythonfilebrowser/README.md

 Once you launched the file, you can see the instructions in the terminal.

 # What can you do in this time
-You can delete, go back, create folders and files, edit files, it views the current OS version
+You can delete, go back, create folders and files, edit files, and view the current OS version

 # What to download
 You need to download: distro, colorama.